Eigenvalue falls in thin broken quantum strips: Near field operator

 contains a non trivial element.
 This is equivalent to say that $A^{\Om}$ has a proper TR if (\ref{NearFieldPb}) admits a bounded solution which does not decay at infinity.
 If $\mX_{\mrm{bo}}=\mX_{\mrm{tr}}\ne\{0\}$, we say that the TR is improper. \end{definition} The quotient space $\mX_{\dagger}$ is sometimes called the space of almost standing waves of (\ref{NearFieldPb}).
 From the definition of $\mX_{\dagger}$ in (\ref{DefSpaceX}), we see that one has always $\dim\,\mX_{\dagger}\le1$.
 The following statement (see \cite[Thm.\,7.1]{Naza16} or \cite{Naza14} in more general contexts) provides a characterization of the dimension of $\mX_{\dagger}$. \begin{proposition} There holds

-\end{proposition} \begin{proof} When $\mathbb{S}=-1$, the function $W_+$ introduced in (\ref{ScaSol}) decomposes as
+\end{proposition} \begin{proof} When $\mathbb{S}=-1$, the function $W$ introduced in (\ref{ScaSol}) decomposes as

 Therefore it is an element of $\mX_{\mrm{bo}}\setminus\mX_{\mrm{tr}}$, which shows that $\dim\,\mX_{\dagger}=1$.
 On the other hand, using energy considerations, one proves that one has always $\dim\,(\mX/\mX_{\mrm{tr}})=1$.
-When $\mathbb{S}\ne-1$, $W_+$ belongs to $\mX\setminus\mX_{\mrm{bo}}$.
+When $\mathbb{S}\ne-1$, $W$ belongs to $\mX\setminus\mX_{\mrm{bo}}$.
 This implies that $\mX_{\dagger}=\mX_{\mrm{bo}}/\mX_{\mrm{tr}}=\{0\}$ in this case. \end{proof}

 The particular values of $\alpha$ such that $\mathbb{S}(\alpha)=-1$ will play an important role in the sequel.
 When $\alpha$ varies in $[0;\pi/2)$, according to (\ref{Sunitary}), $\mathbb{S}(\alpha)$ runs on the unit circle in the complex plane and from time to time hits the value $-1$.
 More precisely, one can show first that the map $\alpha\mapsto \mathbb{S}(\alpha)$ is continuous on $[0;\pi/2)$.
 To proceed, quite classically, one can work with smooth diffeomorphisms to transform small (geometrical) changes of $\alpha$ into small linear perturbations of an operator defined in a fixed domain.
-Then one can apply usual results of the perturbation theory for linear operators, see e.g. \cite[Chap.\,7]{Kato95}, \cite[Chap.\,10]{BiSo87}, \cite[Chap.\,XII]{RS78}.
+Then one can apply usual results of the perturbation theory for linear operators, see \textit{e.g.} \cite[Chap.\,7]{Kato95}, \cite[Chap.\,10]{BiSo87}, \cite[Chap.\,XII]{RS78}.
 Besides, we have the following statement whose proof is postponed to Section \ref{SectionAuxRes}. \begin{proposition} Assume that $\alpha^\star\in(0;\pi/2)$ is such that $\mathbb{S}(\alpha^\star)=-1$.
-Then there is $c>0$, depending on $\alpha^\star$, such that there holds
+Then there holds

-\end{proposition} Proposition \ref{PropoDiscrete} ensures that the set of values of $\alpha\in[0;\pi/2)$ such that $\mathbb{S}(\alpha)=-1$ is discrete.
+\end{proposition} This result ensures that the set of values of $\alpha\in[0;\pi/2)$ such that $\mathbb{S}(\alpha)=-1$ is discrete.
 We know that this set is non-empty because it contains the value $0$.
 Indeed, for $\alpha=0$, we simply have

 and so $\mathbb{S}(0)=-1$.
 Let us denote by